-- 3. The following platforms, sources, or items that are part of Navy activities, but are not planned to be used within the Gray's Reef National Marine Sanctuary (including a 2.7 NM buffer) as part of the Proposed Action: - Explosives detonated underwater - Military expended materials resulting from non-exempted activities - Seafloor devices
+- 3. The following platforms, sources, or items are part of Navy activities, but are not planned to be used within the Gray's Reef National Marine Sanctuary (including a 2.7 NM buffer) as part of the Proposed Action: - Explosives detonated underwater - Military expended materials resulting from non-exempted activities - Seafloor devices

-Activities the Navy proposes to conduct in Gray's Reef National Marine Sanctuary are consistent with the activities exempted when the sanctuary was designated and are consistent with Navy activities and planning during the development of the most recent management plan.
-The Navy does not propose to conduct any new activities that would cause significant impacts on sanctuary resources.
-Furthermore, the Navy does not propose to increase the level of existing activities within the sanctuary from what was previously considered at the time of sanctuary designation.
-Since activities conducted in and around the sanctuary could potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy will consult under Section 304(d) of the National Marine Sanctuaries Act.
+The Navy's Proposed Action is consistent with the activities that were occurring when the Gray's Reef National Marine Sanctuary was designated, as well as during the development of the 2014 Management Plan.
+The Navy does not propose to conduct any new activities that would cause significant impacts on Sanctuary resources.
+Furthermore, the Navy does not propose to increase the level of existing activities within the Sanctuary from what was previously considered at the time of sanctuary designation.
+Since activities conducted in and around the sanctuary could potentially result in harassment takes under the MMPA (defined as an injury to a sanctuary resource by the Office of National Marine Sanctuaries) the Navy consulted under section 304(d) of the National Marine Sanctuaries Act.
+On 15 May 2018, in an injury determination letter in response to the Navy's sanctuary resource statement, the Office of National Marine Sanctuaries concluded that the Proposed Action is likely to cause injury to sanctuary resources, but given ongoing research and current Navy mitigations, no sanctuary-specific reasonable and prudent alternatives were issued under this consultation.